 AMYPAD has generated a large amount of high value data for the research community.
-In order to facilitate research collaboration within AMYPAD and to support external researchers, data set releases will be made available via collaborative workspaces.
-These data set releases will only include de-identified and cleaned data.
+In order to facilitate research collaboration within AMYPAD and to support external researchers, data are available via collaborative workspaces.
+These data set releases only include de-identified and cleaned data.

-Recruitment of the DPMS has been ended in October 2020.
-After study termination, the AMYPAD-DPMS data will be stored on a consultation and archive portal following the FAIR principles, and will be made available upon request.
+Recruitment of the DPMS ended in October 2020.
+The AMYPAD-DPMS data are stored on a consultation and archive portal (Yareta at the link here) following the FAIR principles, and is available through Yareta upon request.

 The AMYPAD PNHS dataset is hosted in the Alzheimer’s Disease Data Initiative (ADDI) Workbench, with the first internal data release made in November 2021 and the first public external data release made in June 2023.

 AMYPAD offers a way of accessing the PNHS data to academic researchers, institutions and companies from all over the world.
 This is shared through secure online Workspaces and you will need to make a formal request to access the imaging, clinical, and biomarker data for scientific research investigation and/or educational activities.
 The application can be performed via the FAIR Data Service of the Alzheimer’s Disease Data Initiative (ADDI).

 You can find the data access request procedure for the AMYPAD PNHS here.

 If you are requesting access to the AMYPAD PNHS, you should accept the responsible use of the data under the terms described here.